 Add sweet potatoes, and stir for about three minutes until everything is mixed together.
 The potatoes will still be hard; they will soften later in the stew.
 The stirring will help them settle in with the chicken.

 Add tomatoes, diced bell pepper and hot pepper sauce.
 Add peanuts, peanut butter, coriander, chili powder, curry and molasses; and stir it all together.
 Add chicken broth to cover the stew.
 Lower the stovetop temperature to medium (4 to 5 on a 1 to 10 setting).
 Stir, then cover the pot and simmer for 90 minutes, or one and a half hours.
+The stew should simmer for only 90 minutes, so the sweet potatoes will retain some firmness.
+After 90 minutes, they will soften into mash.
+You can still eat them, but they're better when they retain a little firmness, similar to al dente pasta.

 Half an hour before the stew is ready for serving, prepare a pot of white rice.